OKyne1/ot_genome_project/2_annotation_scripts/domain_annotation/README.md

 ## To Do
 Currently the tprs are producing multiple tpr hits of different types on the same locus tag.
 Are these unique or is it that these are duplicated hits?
+Yes these hits are being duplicated.
+For a location it can produce multiple different hits for the different models.
+This means that the number of tprs is hard to classify using this data, however the it is still possible to identify the presence of a tpr.
+What is important in classification of these proteins?